 Follow the Finger Lakes Trail for over half a mile to the highest point on this preserve and experience spectacular sweeping views of the surrounding landscape, extending 25 to 30 miles on a clear day.

 Within a large area of conserved lands including Potato Hill and Robinson Hollow state forests in southeastern Tompkins County, lies Summerland Farm Preserve, a stunning mix of forest and meadow.
 Bobolinks and Meadowlarks grace the grassland habitat here, and black bear have been observed roaming the hills.
-Remnants of old logging roads flow through the forested sections of property, guiding visitors through large stands of northern hardwoods.
+Remnants of old logging roads flow through the forested sections of the property, guiding visitors through large stands of northern hardwoods.

 These 140 acres were donated by Dr. Ann Boyer, a physician who also donated a conservation easement on an adjacent 15-acre parcel where she maintains a private residence.